Proper Medication Disposal: How to Safely Get Rid Of Unwanted Medicine

 For pills, capsules, and tablets:

-- Do not crush, but place the medication a resealable plastic bag with a little dish soap and water and shake it up.
+Do not crush; place the medication in a resealable plastic bag with a bit of dish soap and water, then shake it up.
 Let it sit until the medicine is disintegrated.

-- Re-seal it and throw in the trash.
+• Re-seal it and throw it in the trash.

-You can do the same thing for liquid and gel medications too – simply pour into a resealable bag with a little dish soap and an absorbing substance and put in the trash.
+You can do the same thing for liquid and gel medications, too – pour them into a resealable bag with a bit of dish soap and an absorbent substance, then put the bag in the trash.

-Note: There are some medicines the Federal Drug Administration recommends flushing if there are no take-back options available to you – click here for a list.
+Note: There are some medicines the Federal Drug Administration recommends flushing if no take-back options are available to you – click here for a list.

 How to donate unused medication

-If you’ve recently lost your older adult, you may also be looking for ways to get rid of their leftover medicine as you clean out their belongings.
+If your loved one recently passed away, you may also be looking for ways to get rid of their leftover medicine as you clean out their belongings.

-However, there may be ways for you to give that medicine to a healthcare provider who can actually find a way to get it to patients in need.
+However, there may be ways for you to give that medicine to a healthcare provider who can get it to patients in need.

-21 states have operational drug redistribution programs that allow people to donate unused medication to be redistributed to patients in need – find a list here.
+Twenty-one states have operational drug redistribution programs that allow people to donate unused medication to be redistributed to patients in need.

-Typically there are provisions guiding what you can and cannot donate.
+Typically, provisions guide what you can and cannot donate.
 For example:

-- Medicine cannot be expired at the time of receipt
+• Medicine cannot expire at the time of receipt

-A pharmacist verifies all donated medicines prior to their redistribution and liability protection for donors and recipients is 100% assured.
+A pharmacist verifies all donated medicines before their redistribution, and liability protection for donors and recipients is 100% assured.

-Your best bet is to talk to your older adult’s doctors about the possibility of donating unused medicine so it can be redistributed.
+Your best bet is to talk to your loved one’s doctors about donating any unused medicine so it can be redistributed.

-You may also want to check if local medical ministries or public clinics in your region are accepting donations of medicine.
+You may also want to check whether local medical ministries or public clinics in your region accept donations of medicine.

-In most cases, similar guidelines will be in place and you must drop the medicine off at a clinic location, not a general donation center.
+In most cases, similar guidelines will be in place, and you must drop off the medicine at a clinic, not a general donation center.

 To find out if there is a medical ministry near you, try searching online or contacting your local Area Agency on Aging or other senior services agencies for more information.